 Program Name Program Type Population Purpose of the Program The Rule's Effect on the Program Children's Waiver Program §1915(c) Waiver Children with Developmental Disabilities Provide community-based services to children under age 18 who would otherwise require the level of care provided in an Intermediate Care Facility.
 All settings under this waiver are presumed compliant with the rule.
 Children with Serious Emotional Disturbances Waiver Program §1915(c) Waiver Children with Behavioral Health Needs Provides community-based services to children with serious emotional disturbances under age 21 who otherwise would require hospitalization in the State psychiatric hospital for children.
 All settings under this waiver are presumed compliant with the rule.
 MI Choice Waiver Program §1915(c) Waiver Older Adults or Adults with a Disability Provide community-based services to individuals who would otherwise require the level of care provided in a nursing facility.
 All settings under this waiver must be assessed for compliance with the rule.
 The final date for compliance is September 16, 2018.
 MI Health Link HCBS Waiver Program §1915(c) Waiver Older Adults or Adults with a Disability Provide community-based services to adults (1) who are dually eligible for Medicare and Medicaid and (2) who would otherwise require the level of care provided in a nursing facility.
 All settings under this waiver must be in immediate compliance with the rule in order to provide home and community-based services.
 Please see Page 5 for more details.
 Habilitation Supports Waiver Program §1915(c) Waiver Children and Adults with Developmental Disabilities Provide community-based services to children and adults with developmental disabilities who would otherwise require the level of care provided in an Intermediate Care Facility.
 All settings under this waiver must be assessed for compliance with the rule.
 The final date for compliance is September 16, 2018.
 Managed Specialty Services and Supports Waiver Program §1915(b) Waiver Children and Adults with Behavioral Health Needs or Developmental Disabilities Provides coverage for (1) mental health and substance use disorder services; and (2) long-term services and supports.
 This program also includes 1915(b)(3) supports and services that that promote community inclusion and participation, independence, and/or productivity.
-MDHHS is seeking clarification from CMS on the application of the rule to the Managed Specialty Services and Supports Waiver Program.
+CMS has agreed to provide regulatory authority on the applicability of the HCBS requirements to specific 1915(b)(3) services and settings.
+MDHHS is working with CMS to identify the specific services and setting affected by the HCBS requirement.